Rodeo de Santa Fe

 Kyle’s, “pick yourself up, dust yourself off and get back in there” attitude has earned him the respect of his fellow Bullfighters and the Bullriders he protects.

-New this year Rodeo de Santa Fe will be hosting an
+This year Rodeo de Santa Fe will again be hosting an

 Exceptional Kids Rodeo.

-Open to children and young adults under the age of 18 with physical and mental exceptionalities, this first annual event is a fun way for children to experience the cowboy way of life first hand.
-Participants enjoy riding a “bucking barrel ”, roping hay bales, stick horse races, and much more!
+Open to children between the ages of 4 and 12 with physical and mental exceptionalities, this first annual event is a fun way for children to experience the cowboy way of life first hand.
+Participants enjoy a variety of simulated rodeo events including riding a “bucking barrel”, roping hay bales, stick horse races, and much more!

-The 2017 Exceptional Kids’ Rodeo will take place on Saturday, June 17th.
+The 2018 Exceptional Kids’ Rodeo will take place on Saturday, June 23rd.
 The Exceptional Rodeo will be held at the Roy Butler Memorial Arena at Rodeo de Santa Fe Grounds.
 During the Exceptional’ Rodeo performance, all of the children are assisted (as needed) into the rodeo arena by volunteers of the Rodeo de Santa Fe.
 While the Exceptional Kids’ Rodeo is put on by Rodeo de Santa Fe and its many volunteers, it requires the generosity of the community to make it a total success.
-If you’d like to cheer on the Exceptional Kids’ Rodeo participants, or help sponsor this event please contact Jess Franks at 505-330-8273.
+If you’d like to cheer on the Exceptional Kids’ Rodeo participants, or help sponsor this event please contact us.